-- 1.19 Safeguarding and promoting the welfare of children and adults at risk and observing the Prevent duty are everyone's responsibility.
-Everyone, including those who work for the RAD and particularly those who come into contact with children, adults at risk and families, has a role to play.
+1.11 Safeguarding and promoting the welfare of children and adults at risk and observing the Prevent duty are everyone's responsibility.
 All professionals should ensure that their approach considers at all times what is in the best interests of the child ('child-centred') or adult at risk.
 No single professional, including those at the RAD, can have a full picture of a child or adult at risk's needs and circumstances.
-If children, carers and families are to receive the right help at the right time, everyone who comes into contact with them has a role to play in identifying concerns, sharing information and taking prompt action. - 1.20 The RAD Board of Trustees will ensure that they comply with their duties under legislation.
-They will ensure that the Safeguarding Policy and Procedures and training are effective and comply with the law at all times and take account of statutory guidance.
-The Board of Trustees will remedy any deficiencies or weaknesses in regard to safeguarding and child protection arrangements that are brought to their attention without delay. - 1.21 Specifically, the Charity Commission sets out that 'Trustees should promote a fair, open and positive culture and ensure all involved feel able to report concerns, confident that they will be heard and responded to.
-It expects Trustees to make sure the RAD: - has appropriate policies and procedures in place, which are followed by all trustees, volunteers and beneficiaries; - checks that people are suitable to act in their roles; - knows how to spot and handle concerns in a full and open manner; - has a clear system of referring or reporting to relevant organisations as soon as concerns are suspected or identified; - sets out risks and how they will be managed in a risk register which is regularly reviewed
+If children, carers and families are to receive the right help at the right time, everyone who comes into contact with them has a role to play in identifying concerns, sharing information and taking prompt action.

+- 1.12 The RAD Board of Trustees will ensure that they comply with their duties under legislation.
+They will ensure that the Safeguarding Policy and Procedures and training are effective and comply with the law at all times and take account of statutory guidance. - 1.13 The RAD Board of Trustees has appointed a Lead Trustee for Safeguarding.
+The Lead Trustee for Safeguarding has three key roles: strategic; effective policy and practice and championing safeguarding through the organisation. - 1.14 The Charity Commission sets out that 'Trustees should promote a fair, open and positive culture and ensure all involved feel able to report concerns, confident that they will be heard and responded to.
+It expects Trustees to make sure the RAD: - has appropriate policies and procedures in place, which are followed by all Trustees, volunteers and beneficiaries; - checks that people are suitable to act in their roles; - knows how to spot and handle concerns in a full and open manner; - has a clear system of referring or reporting to relevant organisations as soon as concerns are suspected or identified; - set out risks and how they will be managed in a risk register which is regularly reviewed; - follows statutory guidance, good practice guidance and legislation relevant to the charity; - is quick to respond to concerns and carry out appropriate investigations; - does not ignore harm or downplay failures; - has a balanced Trustee board and Trustees should work together; - makes sure protecting people from harm is central to its culture; - has enough resources, including trained staff/volunteers/Trustees for safeguarding and protecting people; and conducts periodic reviews of safeguarding policies, procedures and practice. - 1.15 The RAD has established a hierarchy of responsibility under the oversight of the Board of Trustees and the Trustee for Safeguarding.
+The Chief Executive Officer and the Executive Board have strategic responsibility for safeguarding and Prevent policy and practice.